Lexical Semantic Recognition: Conclusion

 \section{Conclusion}

-We propose the task of lexical semantic recognition, which seeks to segment and label units that apply to lexical meaning.
 We study the lexical semantic recognition task defined by the STREUSLE corpus, which involves joint MWE identification and coarse-grained (supersense) disambiguation of noun, verb, and preposition expressions; this task subsumes and unifies the previous PARSEME and DiMSUM evaluations.
 We develop a strong baseline neural sequence model, and see encouraging results on the task.
-Furthermore, zero-shot out-of-domain evaluation of our baselines on partial versions of the task yields scores that are comparable to the fully-supervised in-domain state of the art.
+Furthermore, zero-shot out-of-domain evaluation of our baselines on partial versions of the task yields scores comparable to the fully-supervised in-domain state of the art.